D'Arcy Drollinger

 D'Arcy Drollinger (born January 17, 1969) is an American actor, writer, musician, director, producer & choreographer known for his high-camp / vaudeville-style stage productions and films that combine slapstick, farce and often drag.
 He was a founding member of the post-punk art band Enrique.
 He is the owner of the San Francisco nightclub Oasis.
 Drollinger is also the creator of the dance-fitness brand, Sexitude.
+D'Arcy was appointed the San Francisco Drag Laureate in 2023.

 Career

 Film

 D'Arcy wrote, directed and starred in his first feature film in 2020, based on original play, Shit & Champagne.
-The screenplay brings many of the [stage]show’s characters, storyline and jokes largely intact to the cinematic version, with Drollinger playing stripper Champagne White.
-The comedy is a tribute to female empowerment and the low-budget exploitation films of the 1970's.
+The screenplay brings many of the [stage]show's characters, storyline and jokes largely intact to the cinematic version, with Drollinger playing stripper Champagne White.
+The comedy is a tribute to female empowerment and the low-budget exploitation films of the 1970s.